anabelMediavilla/BalOCesto/README.md

 # BalOCesto
-It is a test repository
+This repository is part of UOC training.